-For the 2016 NFL season, we had a bartender from each NFL team's hometown provide the perfect cocktail to represent their team.“This cocktail is an ode to the ’85 Bears and the fleeting Honey Bears cheerleaders.
+For football season, we had a bartender from each NFL team's hometown provide the perfect cocktail to represent their team.“This cocktail is an ode to the ’85 Bears and the fleeting Honey Bears cheerleaders.
 I have vivid memories of watching them both during that season, even at six years old,” says bartender Christiana DeLucca of Chicago’s Formento’s.
 “It's also an homage to Buddy Ryan's 4–6 defense.
 That man is a legend, and this is my tip o’ the hat to him in cocktail form.
 Served Toddy style, this cocktail is all about embracing the fall season.
 Make a large batch, grab a thermos, and you've got the perfect tailgating cocktail to impress your friends.”

 There are two ways to make this warming winter drink: One involves smoking your own honey, and the other involves a cheat and buying already smoked honey (a good option is Bee Local white oak smoked honey).
 Jon Feuersanger, the beverage director of beast + bottle and Coperta in Denver, created this hot tipple that works with or without booze, and it's perfect for drinking as the snow falls during your next civilized holiday get-together.